9 Adventurous New Orleans Outdoor Activities

 City Park

 Did you know New Orleans has a park that’s even bigger than NYC’s Central Park?!
-Significantly bigger, actually โ NOLA’s City Park is 1,300 acres, while Central Park is about 840 acres.
-With all that open space, it goes without saying that City Park offers many fun outdoor activities in New Orleans.
+Significantly bigger, actually—NOLA’s City Park is 1,300 acres, while Central Park is about 840 acres.

-City Park is home to the Louisiana Children’s Museum, New Orleans Botanical Garden, Carousel Gardens Amusement Park, and the New Orleans Museum of Art (NOMA).ย
+City Park is home to the Louisiana Children’s Museum, New Orleans Botanical Garden, Carousel Gardens Amusement Park, and the New Orleans Museum of Art (NOMA).

 There are also multiple playgrounds and places to fish, a dog park, 36-hole mini-golf course, and a sculpture garden, the home of the famous Blue Dog.
-Cafรฉ Du Monde even has a location within the park!
+Café Du Monde even has a location within the park!

 - Walk the forested nature trails in Couturie Forest.
-“Hike” up the highest point in New Orleans, 43-foot-tall Laborde Mountain, and keep your eyes open for wildlife!
+‘Hike’ up the highest point in New Orleans, 43-foot-tall Laborde Mountain, and keep your eyes open for wildlife!

 - Bike through the park.
 City Park has four miles of paved bike paths spanning from Bayou St. John to Lake Pontchartrain, plus several smaller paths.
 Bring your own bike or rent from Wheel Fun.
 The company also has kids’ bicycles and unique four-wheel Surrey bikes!